MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

    - **Microsoft.Extensions.Logging**
    - **moq**

-4. In the **IsIndexReturnsAllShirts** method, after initializing the **fakeShirtRepository** variable, add a new variable with the following information:
+4. In the **IndexModelShouldContainAllShirts** method, after initializing the **fakeShirtRepository** variable, add a new variable with the following information:
     - Type: **Mock&lt;ILogger&lt;ShirtController&gt;&gt;**
     - Name: **mockLogger**
     - Value: **new Mock&lt;ILogger&lt;ShirtController&gt;&gt;()**